 Increase efficiencies and reduce costs by consolidating, centralizing and securing file transfer among the state’s many agencies, partners and customers.

-- More than 20 large state agencies and their hundreds of downstream customers now have complete file transfer access and support
+- Centralized, scalable file transfer access and support for more than 20 large state agencies and their downstream customers

 Yet the growth of file transfer needs within the state — both in size of files and frequency of transfers — had burgeoned far beyond the capacity and security capabilities of standard email and/or unsecured FTP servers.
 Additionally, legacy communications technology all over the state had become expensive, difficult to maintain, and unable to meet increasingly stringent requirements for data security and regulatory compliance.

-Using Axway MFT, OTech deployed a centralized, managed file transfer shared service which now provides consolidated, secure, automated file exchange for 22 California state agencies running 54 different projects (with adoption rapidly increasing), as well as hundreds of their business partners and end users.
-This service is highly scalable, supporting the current needs of agencies, county & city governments and business partners, and is ready to accommodate California’s continued growth.
+Using AMPLIFY Managed File Transfer, OTech deployed a centralized managed file transfer shared service which now provides consolidated, secure, automated file exchange for 22 California state agencies running 54 different projects (with adoption rapidly increasing), as well as hundreds of their business partners and end users.
+This service is highly scalable, supporting the current needs of agencies, county and city governments and business partners, and is ready to accommodate California’s continued growth.

-Using a centralized Axway MFT application, deployed as a State of Californiasanctioned service, available to any state entity, the State of California:
+Using a centralized AMPLIFY Managed File Transfer application as a state of California-sanctioned service available to any state entity, the state of California now:

 - Secures and automates file transfers

 - Saves significant time and money